-- 10. The Appellant seeks access to the full content of the SRB Resolution Decision, to the Valuation Report, to the last version of the resolution plan adopted by the SRB in respect of Banco Popular Español as well as to the other, above mentioned, documents listed in the Initial Request and Confirmatory Application.
-Such access is sought to verify the merit of the SRB assessment, to seek the annulment of the Resolution Decision and, as also confirmed at the hearing, possibly to exercise any other legal remedy available to the Appellant as Banco Popular shareholder affected by the Resolution Decision. - 11.
+- 10. The Appellant seeks access to the full content of the SRB Resolution Decision and to the Valuation Report.
+Such access is sought to verify the merit of the SRB assessment, to seek the annulment of the Resolution Decision and possibly to exercise any other legal remedy available to the Appellant as Banco Popular shareholder affected by the Resolution Decision. - 11.
 The Appellant argues that shareholders of Banco Popular are to be considered, to the effect of the public access to documents, as having a qualified interest in the disclosure of the requested documents (one different from that of general public) and should be granted access to the documents which have been formed, or used, by the SRB in order to adopt the Resolution Decision, because this is necessary to allow them to defend their interests as shareholders affected by the Resolution Decision and to prepare for court proceedings. - 12.
-The Appellant also argues that Article 90(4) of the SRMR should be read as setting out a distinct regime of access to documents (or at least to some of the Board's documents) and that the Appellant is entitled to obtain access to the requested documents under the regime of Article 90(4) of the SRMR, because the conditions set our herein are met in the present case and a shareholder specifically affected by the Resolution Decision must be considered "subject to the Board's decision" to the effect of Article 90(4) SRMR.
-In any event it is argued that the Appellant is also entitled to the right to access the documents requested under the provisions of Regulation 1049/2001 and Article 90 SRMR does not limit the general right to access set in Regulation 1049/2001.
+The Appellant also argues that Article 90(4) of the SRMR should be read as setting out a distinct regime of access to documents (or at least to some of the Board's documents) and that the Appellant is entitled to obtain access to the requested documents under the regime of Article 90(4) of the SRMR, because the conditions set out herein are met in the present case (noting also that, at the time the Valuation Report was delivered, all data and information used were those of Banco Popular and the shareholders of Banco Popular were not third parties to which the confidentiality of such data and information could be objected).